metapolator/metapolator/elements-of-design.md

   * mouse-down, drag across multiple masters, release: switches the view mode of all masters involved on/off, depending on whether the mouse-down master went on or off.
 * being (de)selected does not change the view mode of a master.

-#### control column
+##### control column
 The control column shows the name of the master and allow users to directly manipulate the master list item:

-* click to select; standard list multiple selection—i.e. add and subtract items through command/ctrl and shift keys—is fully supported; always one or more masters are selected in this list, this is what gets manipulated in the Parameters view (parameter editing, local menu actions) and the Design Spaces view; ah, and what is selected is always shown in the specimen (in either Parameters or Design Spaces view);
+* click to select; standard list multiple selection—i.e. add and subtract items through command/ctrl and shift keys—is fully supported; one or more masters can be selected in this list, this is what gets manipulated in the Parameters view (parameter editing, local menu actions) and the Design Spaces view; ah, and what is selected is always shown in the specimen (in either Parameters or Design Spaces view);
 * double click to rename master, to get a text edit box;
 * drag and drop to resort master list items (also of a multiple-selection); not only within this list, but also into a design space.

-#### sequence column
+##### sequence column
 Here master sequences are managed.
 The connected dots show the extend of the sequence.
 The top-down order of master list items is their order in the sequence.
 The title item above the top master identifies the sequence elsewhere in the UI, double click to get a text edit box.

 * create master sequences via local menu (see below), or by mouse-down, drag across multiple masters, release: all masters involved form a new master sequence; default title: "sequence \<number\>", where the number steadily increases (for the project scope);